 1. CXC Virtual Facilitation Toolkit

-We have gathered our knowledge and expertise, as well as all our favourite tips and tricks when it comes to facilitating virtual gatherings.
-This PDF document is available for everyone and we invite you to share it with those who might need support in their online facilitation.
+We have gathered our knowledge and expertise, as well as all our favourite tips and tricks when it comes to facilitating online gatherings.
+This Notion page is available for everyone and we invite you to share it with those who might need support in their online facilitation.

-We have developed a new toolkit to act as a guidance to adapt our ways of working together as a team and continue to serve our community of changemakers.
-This PDF document is available for anyone and we invite you to share it with those who might benefit from our experience keeping our team and community safe and healthy.
+We have developed a toolkit to act as a guidance to adapt our ways of working together as a team and continue to serve our community of changemakers.
+This Notion page is available for anyone and we invite you to share it with those who might benefit from our experience keeping our team and community safe and healthy.

 3. Wellbeing support from Recipes for Wellbeing